yashmahes/Autism-Prediction/README.md

 # Autism-Prediction
+This project is about Autism Spectrum Disorder Classification.
-Tkinter and Machine Learning project to determine whether a person is suffering from Autism or not
+Tkinter and Machine Learning project to determine whether a person is suffering from Autism or not.